What we do

-We fund a community of founders and companies that are overlooked and neglected within niche yet growing markets or functions that operate efficiently with sustainability and growth in balance, all while tackling some of our biggest social challenges within the SDGs.
-We use critical social and gender equity approaches to our investment decisions and portfolio management, and we fund entrepreneurial companies in a more sustainable and holistic manner than our VC colleagues.
+We invest in founders and companies that are tackling some of our biggest social challenges.
+Our approach applies a social and gender equity lens to our investment decisions and portfolio management and our funding is structured to be more sustainable and holistic than our VC colleagues.

 We envision a world with decreased gender-based violence and sexism, racial prejudice and xenophobia, class and status, and exploitative business practices.
 We dream of a possible future where economic prosperity is shared more equitably across all markets, citizens and communities.

 We look for companies that are capital efficient: those that hold on to their cash will last longer and spend less “frivolously” on growth acquisition strategies.
 They will hire and retain wisely and fairly.
 They are keenly aware of margins and changes in unit economics, appreciating revenue resiliency and not just cost savings.
 They are able to grow in part from organic growth (cash flow) and will often maintain a customer base with limited and understood (cohort) churn.
 They are better investment prospects, and there are far more of these than any unicorn, narwhal.
 Our fellow Canadian friend has called these companies Camels,8 and we believe that a slower-growth sustainable company is the path forward.